emqx/mqtt-to-kafka/README.md

 | [MQTTX CLI](https://mqttx.app/cli) | 1.9.3+  | Command-line tool used to generate simulated data for testing the system.        |
 | [Grafana](https://grafana.com/)   | 9.5.1+  | Visualization platform utilized to display and analyze the collected data.       |

-Note: In this project, [Confluent's](https://confluent.io) Kafka distribution is used for the Kafka.
+Note: In this project we refer to [kafka-docker](https://github.com/wurstmeister/kafka-docker)

 ## License